NQMVD/tarium/notes.md

                 - "sptVersion": ">=3.11.2 <3.12.0",
                 - "dependencies": { } not in use?

-- BAK (mine)
+- BAK or .old ?
     - BepInEx ...
     - user ...

-why do we get a list of metadata(assets?)??? to check all if they match the game version?

 changelog and versions: